Matthew-Hurrell/viva-la-nacho/README.md

 #### Latest Recipes List

 The latest recipe list is a dynamic list of the latest recipes that have been uploaded to the site.
-When a new recipe is published, it will appear at the top of the list.
+When a new recipe is published it will appear at the top of the list.
 Draft recipes do not appear in this list.
-Each recipe is displayed as a card.
-Each card has an image, a like count tag, a title, an author, an excerpt and a link to the full recipe page.
+Each recipe is displayed as a card, and each card has an image, like count tag, title, author, excerpt and a link to the full recipe page.
 The list displays a maximum of nine cards to avoid clutter.
-At the end of the section there is also a button link to the all recipes page.
+At the end of the section, there is also a button link to the all recipes page.
 This section is fully responsive, and cards stack on top of each other on smaller screens.

 ![Latest Recipes](readme/assets/images/latest-recipes-1.png)